 Sean is the architect of a $60 million science filmmaking initiative at HHMI.
 Born out of the conviction that film remains the most powerful medium for bringing ideas, knowledge, and stories to life, this endeavor aims to bring great stories about science and scientists to both general audiences and students in the classroom.

 There are two main prongs to film production at HHMI.
 To produce feature films for television and large-screens, HHMI founded its own production company, Tangled Bank Studios.
 Tangled Bank’s first feature documentaries aired in 2014 including: the three-part PBS special Your Inner Fish, based on Neil Shubin’s best-selling book; Vaccines: Callling the Shots (NOVA ,PBS); and Mass Extinction: Life at the Brink (Smithsonian Channel).
 More recent films include The Farthest (2017, PBS), the story of the epic Voyager mission to the outer planets and beyond, Amazon Adventure (2017, IMAX), the story of Henry Walter Bates' exploration of the Amazon in the mid-19th century, The Lucky Specials (2017), Spillover; Zika, Ebola & Beyond (2016, PBS), and Can Alzheimer's Be Stopped (2016, NOVA, PBS).

-To produce short films for the classroom, HHMI’s long-established Educational Resources Group is working with a host of highly accomplished filmmakers to produce a large series of films that tell engaging stories while presenting content central to science curricula.
-The films are distributed for free for downloading, streaming, and on DVD through as are teacher resources for each scientific story.
+To produce short films for the classroom, HHMI’s long-established Educational Resources Group works with highly accomplished filmmakers to produce films that tell engaging stories while presenting content central to science curricula.
+The films are distributed for free for downloading, streaming, and on DVD, as are teacher resources for each scientific story.

-Sean has served as executive producer or executive in charge of all of HHMI Tangled Bank Studios feature films and executive producer and/or on-screen presenter of HHMI’s first slate of films on evolution that have garnered a host of awards, including three Silver Tellys, two CINE Golden Eagle Awards, and best short film awards at the 2012 Jackson Hole Science Media festival and the 2013 New Media Film Festival in Los Angeles.
+Sean has served as executive producer or executive in charge of all of HHMI Tangled Bank Studios feature films and executive producer and/or on-screen presenter of approximately twenty short educational films.
 Most importantly, these films and supporting educational materials are now being used by thousands of science teachers at the high school, middle school, and college levels.

 To watch the short films, visit the HHMI Biointeractive website.